 Timing: The trust must be funded at least 60 months before any TennCare LTSS application.
 Funding within the lookback triggers a transfer penalty.

-Typical Tennessee 2026 cost: $3,500 to $8,000 in attorney fees for a Tennessee elder-law attorney to draft and fund a MAPT.
-Use a NAELA-member attorney or a Tennessee Bar Association Elder Law Section member; non-attorney "Medicaid planners" are barred under Tenn.
+Typical Tennessee 2026 cost: roughly $3,500 to $8,000 in attorney fees to draft and fund a MAPT with a Tennessee elder-law attorney.
+Use a member of the National Academy of Elder Law Attorneys (NAELA) or the Tennessee Bar Association Elder Law Section; non-attorney "Medicaid planners" are barred under Tenn.
 Code Ann. § 23-3-103 (unauthorized practice of law).

-For most married Tennessee couples, the cheapest and most effective home-protection tool is simply confirming the home is held as tenancy by the entirety.
+For most married Tennessee couples, the cheapest and most effective home-protection move is just confirming the home is held as tenancy by the entirety.
 Under Tenn.
-Code Ann. § 66-1-106 and § 66-1-107, any real property held jointly between a husband and wife is held as "tenants by the entirety" unless the deed explicitly states otherwise.
-This is the default rule, opt-out, not opt-in.
+Code Ann. § 66-1-106 and § 66-1-107, real property held jointly by spouses is held as "tenants by the entirety" unless the deed says otherwise.
+It's the default, opt-out not opt-in.

 Mechanics for Medicaid: